MoGaber/BERT-State-of-the-Art-VS-Simple-Logistic-Regression-for-Natural-Langauge-Processing/README.md

-A comparison between a very advanced model in NLP and a very simole logisitic regerssion model as applied to a dataset obtained from kaggle.
+A comparison between a very advanced model in NLP and the very simple logisitic regerssion model as applied to a dataset obtained from kaggle.